DavSanchez/Nix-Relic/README.md

-# NixObs
+# Nix Relic

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-This is a collection of some observability tools packaged as Nix Flakes and accompanied by modules.
+This is a collection of some observability tools from New Relic packaged as Nix Flakes and accompanied by modules.

 ## Available packages